gwaredd/YamlDataAsset/README.md

 ### To Import

 * Drop a YAML file into the content browser.
-* Select the asset type to conver to from the list.
+* Select the asset type from the list.
 * Click OK.

 ![Select Asset](./Docs/SelectAsset.png)